cutecryptid/haspie/README.md

 #TO DO:
 Currently working on Prototype mkIV.
+- Adjust and refine new notes generation (fifth jumps)
 - Functional output module (not styling yet, just output solution to MusicXML, LilyPond or MIDI)
-- Adjust and refine new notes generation (fifth jumps)
-- Include 7th chords (4 notes)
 - Identify and restrict weak/strong times and bridge notes (LOW PRIO, maybe mkV)